Gushel-Mukai varieties: Periods of Gushel--Mukai varieties

-{\bf Dimension $3$.} By Remark~\ref{rem314}, lines on a general GM threefold $X$ are parametrized by a smooth connected curve $F_1(X)$ of genus 71 which is the normalization of the singular curve $Y^2_A\cap \P(V_5)$ (the hyperplane $V_5$ is not general anymore), but it is hard to relate this curve with the surface~$\widetilde Y^2_A $.
+{\bf Dimension $3$.} By Remark~\ref{rem314}, lines on a general GM threefold $X$ are parametrized by a smooth connected curve $F_1(X)$ of genus 71 which is the normalization of the singular curve $Y^2_A\cap \P(V_5)$ (the hyperplane $V_5$ is not general anymore), but we were unable to relate this curve to the surface~$\widetilde Y^2_A $.

-However, it was proved by Logachev in \cite{lo} that the Hilbert scheme of conics contained in $X$ is the blow up of the smooth surface $\widetilde Y^2_{A^\bot}$ at a point.\ This gives an Abel--Jacobi map $\Alb (\widetilde Y^2_{A^\bot})\to J(X)$ which should be an isomophism.
+However, it was proved by Logachev in \cite{lo} that the Hilbert scheme of conics contained in a general GM threefold $X$ is the blowup of the smooth surface $\widetilde Y^2_{A^\bot}$ at a point.\footnote{For a complete description of the Hilbert scheme of conics contained in any GM threefold, see \cite[Theorems~1.1 and~7.3]{dk6}.}\ This gives an Abel--Jacobi map $\Alb (\widetilde Y^2_{A^\bot})\to J(X)$ which should be an isomorphism.\footnote{Note that by \cite[Theorem 1.1]{dk5}, the smooth surfaces $\widetilde Y^2_{A}$ and $\widetilde Y^2_{A^\bot}$ have isomorphic Albanese varieties, although they are in general not isomorphic.}

-We actually proceed differently in \cite{dk5} and prove instead that the Abel--Jacobi map associated with a family of rational quartic curves parametrized by the surface $\widetilde Y^2_A$ gives the desired isomorphism $\Alb (\widetilde Y^2_A)\isomto J(X)$ (a similar method also works for fivefolds).
+We proceed differently in \cite{dk5} and prove instead that the Abel--Jacobi map associated with a family of rational quartic curves parametrized by the surface $\widetilde Y^2_A$ gives the desired isomorphism $\Alb (\widetilde Y^2_A)\isomto J(X)$ (see \cite[Section~4]{dk5} for more details).